BricePissard/Simple-Todo-List/README.md

 #### 2.3.4 - Migration from PHP > Java
 A very large development of this Web-App should end in the migration to a Java backend.
 The current development of the Web-App make this migration very easy.
+Any further development that implies the work of different developers on the same software require the use of a well known Framework (either in PHP or Java).

 #### 2.3.5 - Migration from Apache to Node.js, Gnix or Cloud Based
 A large development of this Web-App should end in the migration to another type of